olcf/olcf-user-docs/software/viz_tools/paraview.rst

 command line and raises errors about OpenGL drivers or features, this is most likely due to not being connected to any GPUs.

-Double check that you are either running on the GPU partition on Andes (i.e., ``-p gpu``).
+Double check that you are either running on the GPU partition on Andes or Riker (i.e., ``-p gpu``).

 If problems persist and you do not need EGL, try using the OSMesa version of